 It’s a good thing this recipe makes a lot, because you’re going to want to dunk these in steaming cups of cocoa

 nightly at least once a week and pack them up in cute little bags to gift to all your lucky friends.

 Once you’ve mastered this basic recipe, get crazy by mixing up the flavors!
 Add a little cocoa powder to make these chocolate-y, swap in crushed candy canes for the funfetti sprinkles, or try orange or almond extract in place of the peppermint.

 Oooh, or how about using these beauties as the centerpiece to a holiday-themed s’mores situation?
 So many funfetti-filled ideas in my brain right now.

-Cheers to a sweet holiday season, and I’d love to hear in the comments if you give these a try!
+Cheers to a sweet holiday season, and I’d love to hear in the comments if you give this homemade marshmallow a try!
 Keep reading for the recipe…

 - cooking spray

-- confectioners' sugar for coating pan and marshmallows
+- powdered sugar for coating pan and marshmallows

 - 1 cup granulated sugar

 - 1 teaspoon pure vanilla or peppermint extract